Visual Arts Graduates

 Sydney McKenna PEL '96 owns and operates her own gallery on Anastasia Island, near St. Augustine.

-Ian Meares '00 was recently (February, 2011) a resident artist at the Red Lodge Clay Center in Montana.
-In 2012-13 he will mark his second year as Visiting Assistant Professor of Ceramics at the Henry Radford Hope School of Fine Arts at the University of Indiana at Bloomington.
+Ian Meares '00 (MFA, Pennsylvania State University) was recently Visiting Assistant Professor of Ceramics at the Henry Radford Hope School of Fine Arts at the University of Indiana at Bloomington.

 Joe Melamed '06 received his MFA from the San Francisco Art Institute in 2011.

-Kelly Mills '78 is an Assistant Professor of Art at Shorter University in Rome, Georgia.
+Kelly Mills '78 (MVA, Georgia State University) is the Chairman of the Visual Arts Department at Shorter University in Rome, Georgia.

-Ingram Ober '98 is Chair of the Art Department at Palomar College in California.
+Ingram Ober '98 (MFA, Claremont Graduate School) is Chair of the Art Department at Palomar College in California.
 His work was included in the 2010 juried exhibition "Here Not There: San Diego Art Now" at the San Diego Museum of Contemporary Art.

 Erin O’Malley ’13 had her first one-person exhibition at the Loft Art Gallery in Lakeland, Florida in August, 2013.

-Brandice Palmer '97 is pursuing her Master's in Arts Administration at the Savannah College of Art and Design.
+Brandice Palmer '97 recently earned her Master's in Arts Administration at the Savannah College of Art and Design.

 Ruth Pettis ’78 has recently completed a 10-year project rendering all 154 sonnets by Shakespeare in original calligraphy.

-Elaine Raybourn '85 is into "serious games," and is a Principal Member of the Technical Staff for the Sandia Laboratory's Military Systems & Analysis Department.
-She is now on assignment with Team Orlando, and will lead research in game-based training for National Defense Acquisition University and participate in OSD studies on learning via social media, mobile devices, and immersive environments such as virtual worlds.
+Elaine Raybourn '85 (Ph.D, University of New Mexico) is into "serious games," and is a Principal Member of the Technical Staff for the Sandia Laboratory's Military Systems & Analysis Department.
+She is on assignment with Team Orlando, and engaged in research in game-based training for National Defense Acquisition University and participating in OSD studies on learning via social media, mobile devices, and immersive environments such as virtual worlds.

 Scott Ross '97 earned his MFA in sculpture from Southern Illinois University at Edwardsville, and is now Assistant Professor of Art at Kentucky State University.

-Matthew Runde '05 is a creative technologist, and a Masters candidate in Mass Communications at the Brandcenter at Virginia Commonwealth University.
+Matthew Runde '05 is a creative technologist, and recently earned his Masters of Mass Communications at the Brandcenter at Virginia Commonwealth University.

 Nick Schwartz '98 owns and operates the Flynn Creek Pottery in Comptche, California.

-Katie Screven PEL '11 has been appointed Executive Director of Upstate Visual Arts, a not-for-profit organization in Greenville, SC.
+Katie Screven PEL '11 is the Executive Director of Upstate Visual Arts, a not-for-profit organization in Greenville, SC.

 Suzanne Meyer Smith '89 is a Major Gifts Assistant at the Worcester Art Museum in Massachusetts.

-Melanie Taylor '74 was one of the first architects to participate in building the planned community of Seaside, Florida, designing Rosewalk.
+Melanie Taylor '74 (M.Arch, Yale) in an architect in New Haven, Connecticut.
+She was one of the first architects to participate in building the planned community of Seaside, Florida, designing Rosewalk.

-Carrie Hall Tomberlin '00 teaches photography at the University of North Carolina in Asheville.
+Carrie Hall Tomberlin '00 earned her MFA in Photography at Clemson University, and teaches photography at the University of North Carolina in Asheville.

-Jo Anna Zelano '09 has been accepted into the MFA program at the Claremont Graduate School.
+Jo Anna Zelano '09 recently earned her MFA from the Claremont Graduate School.